ULHPC/ulhpc-docs/docs/software/computational-chemistry/electronics/quantum-espresso.md

 ## Available versions of Quantum ESPRESSO in ULHPC
 To check available versions of Quantum ESPRESSO at ULHPC type `module spider quantum espresso`.
-Below it shows list of available versions of Quantum ESPRESSO in ULHPC.
+The following list shows the available versions of Quantum ESPRESSO in ULHPC.
 ```bash
 chem/QuantumESPRESSO/6.1-intel-2017a
 chem/QuantumESPRESSO/6.1-intel-2018a-maxter500